learn more

 Tactile and optical measurement – Which sensor is suitable for which workpiece

-<p>With multi-sensor systems in coordinate metrology, all sizes can be determined with just one machine and usually without re-clamping.
-Novel concepts such as the use of multi-sensor systems or independent sensor axes offer even more flexibility and open up further areas of application.
-In addition, the economic efficiency of the coordinate measuring machine is increased.</p>
+<p>With multi-sensor coordinate metrology, all sizes can be determined with just one machine and usually without reclamping.
+Innovative concepts such as the use of multi-sensor systems or independent sensor axes offer even more flexibility and open up further areas of application.
+The cost-effectiveness of the coordinate measuring machine is also increased.</p>

 File size: 1.6 MB